ragtam/angular-playground/src/app/menu/readme.md

 menu.component.ts

-Now we have to project the content of our container, making sure that all its elements are displayed in a column, one after another.
-We do so using <ng-content> tag.
+Now we have to project the content of our container.
+I can be done using <ng-content> tag.
 Angular replaces this tag with the content that we place between our host component tags.
 If we put <app-menu>Hello World<app-menu>, it will simply display 'Hello World' in our host component.

 ```
 <div class="menu">